aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/programming-with-security-and-signatures/sign-with-smart-card-using-pdf-file-signature/_index.md

 ---
-title: Sign With Smart Card Using Pdf File Signature
+title: Sign With Smart Card Using PDF File Signature
-linktitle: Sign With Smart Card Using Pdf File Signature
+linktitle: Sign With Smart Card Using PDF File Signature
 second_title: Aspose.PDF for .NET API Reference
 description: Sign your PDF files securely with a smart card using Aspose.PDF for .NET.
 type: docs
 weight: 110
 url: /net/programming-with-security-and-signatures/sign-with-smart-card-using-pdf-file-signature/
 ---
 Digital signing with a smart card is a secure way to sign PDF files.
 With Aspose.PDF for .NET, you can easily sign a PDF file using a smart card by following the following source code:

 ## Step 1: Import required libraries